ResetXPDR/MSFS_AutoFPS/README.md

     - The last used FPS source will be saved and restored upon the next app launch, when a flight session begins, or when the Reset button is pressed during a flight session.
 - General
   - Update Management
+    - **Silent Updates** (default) installs updates automatically without prompts or release notes.
+      - The installer window will still appear briefly during the update process, but no user interaction is required.
+      - A one‑time migration prompt is provided for existing Auto Updates users to switch to Silent Updates.
+      - Older versions of the app that don’t recognise Silent Updates will continue to treat this setting as Auto Updates, ensuring full backward compatibility.
-    - **Auto Updates** (default) will auto-install updates.
+    - **Auto Updates** will auto-install updates.
       - Mandatory updates will auto install regardless of user settings.
       - Optional updates will seek user confirmation and switch to **Show Updates** if declined.
       - Installer runs automatically, showing Release Notes in Notepad and auto-starting the new version.
-    - **Silent Updates** installs updates automatically without prompts or release notes.
-      - The installer window will still appear briefly during the update process, but no user interaction is required.
-      - A one‑time migration prompt is provided for Auto Updates users to switch to Silent Updates.
-      - Older versions of the app that don’t recognise Silent Updates will continue to treat this setting as Auto Updates, ensuring full backward compatibility.
     - **Show Updates** displays available updates and download links.
     - **Mandatory Updates Only** displays and installs only mandatory updates.
     - **+ Test** opts users into test version updates.